How Our Diet Impacts Our Mental Health

 Activating neural pathways that travel directly between the digestive system and the brain

-In studies that compare more traditional diets, those that contain high levels of vegetables, fruits, seafood, and unprocessed grains, with the typical western diet, the risk of depression has been found to be 25-35 percent lower.
-In addition to being low in refined sugar and processed food, these diets have been found to be higher in fermented foods such as yogurt, which act as natural probiotics.
+In studies that compare more traditional diets, those that contain high levels of vegetables, fruits, seafood, and unprocessed grains, with the typical western diet, the risk of depression has been found to be 25-35% lower.
+In addition to being low in refined sugar and processed food, these diets are higher in fermented foods like yogurt, which act as natural probiotics.
 Other sources of natural probiotics include kimchi and sauerkraut.

 Eating Well From an Early Age

 Having a healthy diet from an early age is linked to better mental health outcomes in children.
 Nutrition is crucial to brain development.
 Half of all long-term mental disorders start before the age of 14.
 Recent studies have indicated that the risk of depression increases by as much as 80% when teens consume a low-quality diet.

 Try to become aware of how changes in your diet affect your mood and overall sense of wellbeing.
 Experiment with your diet by cutting out, or cutting down, processed foods and refined sugars.

 Although there is a growing body of research demonstrating the benefits of a healthy diet on mental health, it is not considered a substitute for medication or other treatments.
 Healthy diets and the resulting nutrients that benefit the brain should be part of everyone’s healthy lifestyle and commitment to their own wellbeing.